natsumerinchan/Scripts-for-Grasscutter/README.md

 Only run the server and turn on the proxy (without start the game).

 ### 2、proxy.bat
-Turn on the proxy.It will start automatically by Server_Start.bat.
+Turn on the proxy.It will be started automatically by Server_Start.bat.

 ### 3、Game_Start.bat
 Run the server and turn on the proxy (with start the game).